satishchpn/explore-aws/SpringBoot-DynamoDB-EleasticBeanStalk.md

 		Select keshri_user_group
 		Click on Attach Policy

+> Download Spring boot Project(spring-boot-aws-dynamodb-example.zip).

+> Unzip it and update DynamoDB Configs in application.properties file and build jar file upload into Elastic BeanStalk.

+	> Note: Elastic Beanstalk is configured to forward requests to port 5000 by default so change the application port to 5000 if not there
+		Open application.properties change server.port to 5000
+		server.port=5000
+		Update DynamoDB Configurations
+		Open cmd and type mvn clean install to create spring-boot-aws-dynamodb-example.jar file

 > Navigate to Elastic Beanstalk Dashboard (AWS Region: US East (N. Virginia) us-east-1)

 	Click on Create Application